 Unlike most indexes in DeFi (a category of Web3) that use market capitalization or "total locked value (TLV)", The Web3 Index uses a fundamental index methodology.
 A key belief behind the fundamental index methodology is that underlying valuation figures (i.e. network revenue and usage) are more accurate estimators of a network's intrinsic value, rather than the listed market value of the network's token.
 In the spirit of this methodology, you won't see any token prices on The Web3 Index.

 In order for the index to grow, it will be relying on open source contributors to help expose the daily network revenue accruing across the various Web3 protocols.

 In terms of the types of projects the index is seeking, it aims to showcase projects providing the resources such as compute, bandwidth, storage, indexing and data services, that allow developers to build web3 applications.
-These are sometimes known as "service" or "work" protocols within the middleware layer of the Web3 stack.
+These are sometimes known as "work" or "service" protocols within the middleware layer of the Web3 stack.
 What defines them is that users are often developers, who are paying fees into the network to access the underlying compute resource - storing a file, querying a database, streaming a video, routing a web request through a VPN network, etc. They are notably not layer 1 consensus chains, and they are not end-user applications nor DeFi.